 New programs that have made significant progress towards meeting the Standards of Accreditation.
 The program will remain on initial accreditation until achieving full accreditation, or for a period not to exceed five years.
 Programs with Initial Accreditation classification may be placed on Probationary Accreditation or Accreditation Withdrawn if the program does not provide continuing evidence of progress toward meeting all Standards, or if it has been on initial accreditation status for five years.
 A special site visit may be required prior to an accreditation decision if major changes have occurred in the program that may impact the program's ability to meet the Standards of Accreditation.

-An accreditation status assigned to a program that has specific deficiencies in one or more Standards that affect student outcomes or safety.
+An accreditation status that may be assigned to a program that has specific deficiencies in one or more Standards.
 The deficiencies are of such a nature that they can be corrected in a reasonable length of time, not to exceed two years.
-Prior to expiration of this prescribed period, the CVTEA may either review requested reports, request than an institutional representative appear before the CVTEA, or conduct a special site visit to determine if the deficiencies have been corrected.
+Prior to expiration of this prescribed period, the CVTEA may either review requested reports, request that an institutional representative appear before the CVTEA, or conduct a special site visit to determine if the deficiencies have been corrected.

 If at the end of the two-year time period, deficiencies have been corrected and there is evidence to support full compliance, the Program may be granted the appropriate level of accreditation for the remainder of the accreditation cycle, as determined by the CVTEA.
 A program which has been fully accredited previously may only return to Full Accreditation, while a new program that had been on Initial Accreditation may be returned to Initial Accreditation for no longer than the balance of the five year maximal period for Initial Accreditation.
 Conversely, if at the end of the two-year time period, the program can provide reasons acceptable to the CVTEA for its inability to comply with all the Standards, the CVTEA may by majority vote extend Probationary Accreditation for good cause for a further period not to exceed one year.
 Interim measures must be taken to ensure education of technician students.
 If the reasons for non-compliance do not have merit, the CVTEA must take immediate action to place the Program on Accreditation Withdrawn.